Close Menu

 It isn’t easy to get SSI benefits for chronic kidney disease and the application process can be frustrating.
 But, having an attorney throughout the appeal process is worth it.
 It is our belief that when you have a law firm with experience handling your child’s SSI case, the SSA makes sure that they follow their own procedures.
 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions.
 They can also submit medical evidence that may be missing from your case.

 The main risk factors for having kidney disease as an adult are diabetes, high blood pressure, and heart disease.
 Another risk factor is a family history of kidney failure.
-For adults, the SSA evaluates chronic kidney disease under listing 6.00, which you can read about here.
+For adults, the SSA evaluates chronic kidney disease under listing 6.00.
 Similarly, if you have end stage renal disease as an adult, then you have a presumptive disability.
-Learn more about presumptive disability benefits for end stage renal disease here.
+Learn about presumptive disability benefits for end stage renal disease.

 There is evidence that hiring an attorney with the proper experience raises your chances of winning your SSDI and SSI benefits by 30%.
 It is also smart to hire an attorney to help you at your hearing.
 After all, you and your child are the star witnesses in court.
-If you hire an attorney with experience, they can prepare you to testify at your hearing.
-Learn more about how to prepare for your hearing here.
+If you hire an attorney with experience, then they can prepare you to testify at your hearing.
+Learn how to prepare for your hearing.

-HIRE CANNON DISABILITY TO WIN SSI BENEFITS FOR CHRONIC KIDNEY DISEASE FOR YOUR CHILD
+HIRE US TO WIN SSI BENEFITS FOR CHRONIC KIDNEY DISEASE

-If you want to learn more about Cannon Disability’s lawyers and staff, then read our About Us page.
-For instance, Andria Summers has worked for over twenty one years with our law firm’s clients.
+If you want to learn about our lawyers and staff, then review our About Us page.
+For instance, Andria Summers has worked for over twenty years with our law firm’s clients.
 She can help you with your Medicare plan.
 She has also won thousands of SSI cases.
 Dianna Cannon has been helping clients win SSI benefits for over thirty years.
 Brett Bunkall also has years of experience helping people obtain their SSI and SSDI benefits.
 We are legal experts.
 You can trust us to help you win SSI benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 If you win SSI benefits, then you also get Medicaid benefits.
 Also, we help our clients with their Medicare benefits.
 Our experts can help you apply for SSI benefits using the SSA’s website.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms here.
+You can learn about SSA’s appeal forms.

 Call us for a free review of your SSI case today.
 We can help you if you have a child with chronic kidney disease or other severe medical condition.
 If you have questions or concerns about filing for childhood SSI benefits, call Cannon Disability Law.
 We can help.